 It’s obvious you’re not in Kansas when you visit the Land of Oz in the Blue Ridge Mountains of North Carolina.
 Once you pass through the gates of this iconic theme park, imagination takes over and you’re transported to the merry old land of Oz.

 Years went by, but people never forgot the magical land and the Yellow Brick Road that cut through the forest atop Beech Mountain.
-In the early 1990s a group of Oz fans decided to organize a reunion of former employees, performers and supporters from the early years of the Land of Oz.
-The event was such a success, the group determined to do it every year and call it “Autumn in Oz.”
+In the early 1990s, a group of Oz fans decided to organize a reunion of former employees, performers, and supporters from the early years of the Land of Oz.
+The event was such a success, that the group determined to do it every year and call it “Autumn in Oz.”

-Each autumn since then the Land of Oz opens to the public for one weekend of Oz-inspired celebration, entertainment and family activities in September.
+Each autumn since then the Land of Oz opens to the public for one weekend of Oz-inspired celebration, entertainment, and family activities in September.
 The Land of Oz is also open for Journey With Dorothy, an interactive tour each Friday during the month of June.
-These two events are completely different in scope and experience, yet each offer guests memorable experiences in the Land of Oz.
-Journey With Dorothy and Autumn in Oz are hot items to Wizard of Oz fans—they are known to sell out within hours of going on sale.
+These two events are completely different in scope and experience, yet each offers guests memorable experiences in the Land of Oz.
+Journey With Dorothy and Autumn in Oz are hot items for Wizard of Oz fans—they are known to sell out within hours of going on sale.

 Once inside the Gale family farmhouse, you’ll find Auntie Em in the kitchen all flustered about the weather and approaching cyclone.
 After she sweeps you away to the cellar for safety, you’ll walk through a black maze where the floor shifts a 15-degree angle before you exit the house and into Oz.
 Look around and you’ll see the legs and feet of the Wicked Witch of the East sticking out from the crashed house.
 Soon the munchkins greet you, Glenda the Good Witch of the North and the Wicked Witch of the West arrive, and together with Dorothy, begin acting out scenes from the film.

-The management group, Emerald Mountain, Inc., along with the property owners, hope to improve and continuously increase the charm of the park with the possibility of more public events in the future.
+The management group, Emerald Mountain, Inc., along with the property owners, hopes to improve and continuously increase the charm of the park with the possibility of more public events in the future.